As a small working farm, we produce a range of fruit, vegetables, eggs and meat products.

 We actively aim to let our animals live in the most natural way possible, and only intervene where there is a health issues that we need to help with.

-Our animals are animals are kept in such a way that encourages their natural behaviours and offers them enrichment.
+Our animals are kept in such a way that encourages their natural behaviours and offers them enrichment.
 We make sure that they have fresh water daily, and that they are fed a varied, appropriate diet.
 They are checked daily for any signs of ill health and we only use medicines or antibiotics when they are required, under the instructions of a vet.
-We aim to minimise stress on our animals.
+We aim to minimise stress on our animals and adhere to the five freedoms as set out by the RSPCA.

 We have a small herd native breed beef cattle which are well adapted for living on our farm.
 We operate a very ‘hands off’ system, they are free to live in their family group and express their natural behaviours.
 Our fields are large and include areas where the cattle can shelter from the sun and the rain, scratch themselves on the trees and eat a wide variety of grasses, leaves and plants.
 None of our pastures are treated with any artificial fertiliser or pesticide.